 Of course, we have to mention scent control – we are talking about deer hunting tips after all.
 More often than not, a deer will smell you before seeing or hearing you when you’re in the tree stand.
 One of the most tried and true hunting tips is to play the wind when you hunt.
 If you’re always downwind, they can’t smell you.
 But sometimes you can’t avoid it.
 Maybe the wind’s swirling in a valley or your favorite stand can’t be approached without alerting a doe group.
 Either way, you need something else.

-Start your hunt with D/Code scent elimination products by Code Blue Scents®.
-From laundry soap, shampoo, to field wipes and sprays, the products will kill odor-causing bacteria on your skin to give you a clean start.
+Start your hunt with Bone Collector scent elimination products.
+From soap, shampoo, and hunting wear foam to sprays, these products will kill odor-causing bacteria on your skin to give you a clean start.
 From there, you need to use some kind of scent control clothing.
 The Non-Typical™ clothing’s Agion Active XL™ Advanced Control technology is anti-odor to keep you scentless for those situations where you can’t avoid the wind.

 4. Staying Stealthy and Quiet

 Whether you’re walking to the tree stand or in it already, one of the first hunting tips most of us heard was to be quiet.
 That principle applies to your tree stand, your hunting clothing, and your behavior.